Incrisz/ropp-software/README.md

-# Installations cmds for Radio Occultation Processing Package
+# Installations cmds for Radio Occultation Processing Package made for Titus

 # Clone the repository